Westbourne, West Sussex: History

 Westbourne contains 66 listed buildings some dating back to the 16th Century, though written evidence of habitation can be found in the Domesday Book of 1086.
 The medieval Church of St John the Baptist is notable for its fine yew avenue, which is apparently the oldest in England, and walled graveyard.
 Nicholas Levett, a native of Petworth and fellow of Balliol College, Oxford, was longtime minister of St John the Baptist.
 He was buried in Beckley, Oxfordshire, in 1687.

 Today

 Commonside forms the northern edge of the village of Westbourne.
 This area is centred on a village pub called the Cricketers which is located near the village cricket pitch.
 There are two other public houses, the White Horse and the Stag's Head, both in The Square, at the centre of the oldest part of the village.
 Until 2010, a third pub called the Good Intent was open in North Street, but this has now closed and has been converted to a private home.

 As of April 2011, the north-eastern and eastern edges of the village now form boundaries with the newly designated South Downs National Park.

 Governance

-Westbourne is part of the Chichester constituency, a safe Conservative seat since 1924.
+Westbourne is part of the Chichester constituency, a Liberal Democrat seat since 2024.
 The District Councillor is Roy Briscoe and the County Councillor is Andrew Kerry-Bedell.